 - Vary your climbing between different holds and different angles.

 - Rest!
-If you’ve tried your project a couple times give those hands time to regroup.
+If you’ve tried your project a couple of times give those hands time to regroup.

 - Keep those hands strong, incorporate days dedicated to strengthening your hands on those little holds (hangboards, forearm endurance training, grip strengthening, etc.)